MoHaroon777/MoHaroon777/README.md

 ### Hi there 👋

-- 🔭 I’m currently self teaching machine Learning mainly from Kaggle
+- 🔭 I’m currently learning about machine Learning mainly from Kaggle
-- 🌱 I’m currently working on django based portfolio website
 - 👯 I’m looking to collaborate on anything python based
 - 📫 How to reach me: moharoon777@outlook.com
 -       https://www.linkedin.com/in/mohamudharoon/